Ewuare: Contact with the Portuguese

-Ewuare was the Oba of the Benin empire when the Portuguese explorer Ruy de Sequeira arrived in 1472.
+While on the throne, Ewuare met the Portuguese explorer, Ruy de Sequiera in 1473.
 It is unclear whether he went into the city, but contacts between the Portuguese and the Oba were initiated.
 This established limited trade between the two empires, to be expanded greatly starting in the 1480s.
 The king of Portugal developed a close alliance with Oba Esigie, who was the first Oba of Benin to have spoken Portuguese.

-Arts and celebration

 Ewuare greatly expanded the arts in Benin during his reign and was aided greatly in this through increased trade.
 Ewuare is generally credited with expanding ivory and wood carving in the empire and the creation of Bronze heads for shrines to deceased Obas.
 In addition, Ewuare began many of the royal decoration traditions involving coral.

 In both folktales and artistic representations, Ewuare is considered someone with significant magical powers.
 His herbal and magical knowledge is attested to in a number of significant art work from the era.
 Crucial in this is the creation during Ewuare of the Igue festival, which was originally celebrated as a festival to renew his magical powers.
 One oral history says that the date of the Igue festival was set initially to the marriage between Ewuare and a wife named Ewere.
 He is also said to have founded the Ugie Erha Ọba festival which honored the Obas.

+Religious Controversy

+The commonly accepted view is that Christianity was first introduced to the people of Benin during the reign of Oba Esigie, the grandson of Oba Ewuare.
+However, a closer examination of Oba Ewuare’s time on the throne, along with traditional stories from that era, suggests that Christianity may have actually arrived earlier—during Ewuare’s own reign.
+In fact, it appears that Oba Ewuare himself was the main focus of the Portuguese missionaries’ efforts to spread Christianity.
+He responded positively to their teachings, showing both openness and enthusiasm toward the new religion.